aandrewsv/pagerduty-analytics/README.md

 ### Design Patterns

-- Repository Pattern (Data access)
+- Repository Pattern (SQLAlchemy models)
-- Observer Pattern (Data sync)
+- Concepts from Observer Pattern for data sync with PagerDuty API
-- Service Layer Pattern (Business logic)
+- Service Layer Pattern for separation of concerns

 ## Setup